 Leave of Absence

-By Downloading the Leave of Absence Form you agree to be bound by the Terms and Conditions laid out below, the form can be downloaded from the link at the bottom of the page:
+By Downloading the Leave of Absence Form you agree to be bound by the Terms and Conditions laid out in the letter below.

 It is, therefore, extremely important that you notify the school of any pre-arranged absence, be it for a full day or part of a day, so I would like to take this opportunity to remind you of our procedures should your child need to be absent from school.